ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 ![Skate Advisor physical components](../../images/vcscar-physical.svg "Skate Advisor physical components"){: caption="Figure 1.
 Skate Advisor physical components" caption-side="bottom"}

-The Skate Advisor application extends the existing Acme web application with a micro-services based component that interacts with Watson and an nginx container to proxy requests to the web and micro-services container.
+The Skate Advisor application extends the existing Acme web application with a micro-services based component that interacts with Watson and a nginx container to proxy requests to the web and micro-services container.

 The Skate Advisor application takes advantage of the application